-The administrator’s license program is aligned to Indiana's Rules for Educator Preparation and Accountability (REPA) for building administrators and also aligned to the national Educational Leadership Constituent Council (ELCC) Standards.
-Candidates will develop and demonstrate proficiency through a variety of field experience activities and performance assessments.
-The culminating Applied Principal's Portfolio reflects a standards-based emphasis and will prepare candidates to pass Indiana's building level administrator exam.
+The program is aligned to appropriate and required state standards for building administrators/principals and also aligned to the national Educational Leadership Constituent Council (ELCC) Standards.
+Candidates will develop and demonstrate proﬁciency through a variety of ﬁeld experience activities and performance assessments.
+The culminating Applied Principal’s Portfolio reﬂects a standards-based emphasis and will prepare candidates to pass Indiana’s building level administrator exam.

-The Principal as World Changer model is unique to Indiana Wesleyan University, a Christian university.
-This model places an emphasis on the participant's impact in the areas of human capital management; instructional leadership focused on effective teaching and learning; personal behavior; building relationships with all stakeholders; developing and maintaining a culture of achievement; and organizational, operational, and resource management.
+The Principal as World Changer model is unique to Indiana Wesleyan University.
+This model places an emphasis on the participant’s impact in the areas of human capital management; instructional leadership focused on effective teaching and learning; personal behavior; building relationships with all stakeholders; developing and maintaining a culture of achievement; and organizational, operational, and resource management.

 The Department of Educational Administration has aligned all program and course outcomes to Indiana's REPA standards for the P-12 Building Administrator License.
 These standards include: